seung-lab/osteoid/osteoid/formats/ostd/SPEC.md

 # The Design

-ostd takes ideas from Precomputed, SWC, and other formats to compactly represent skeletons in a stand-alone, efficiently parsable file format.
+ostd takes ideas from Precomputed, SWC, Trk, and other formats to compactly represent skeletons in a stand-alone, efficiently parsable file format.

 - A 3D (XYZ) binary skeleton format allowing any data type for vertices
 - Support skeletons larger than 2^32 vertices